Exabyte-io/exaparser/README.md

 ## Usage

+1. Exaparser will look in the following locations for the `config` file, and use the first one it finds:
+    - The existing file in the root of this repository, *if installed as editable source*.
+This won't work for production installs, and is just for testing scenarios.
+    - Your user's home directory at `~/.exabyte/exaparser/config`
+    - A global system configuration at `/etc/exabyte/exaparser/config`

+    Copy the [`config`](config) file from the root of this repo to one of the above locations and edit it.
-1. Open [config](config) and adjust parameters as necessary.
+1. Edit the config file and adjust parameters as necessary.
 The most important ones are listed below.

     - Add `ExabyteRESTfulAPI` to `data_handlers` parameters list (comma-separated), if not already present.
 This will enable upload the data into Exabyte.io account.